KrisshDiwedy38/GitHub-Management/README.md

 # GitHub Management Project

 ## Overview
 The **GitHub Management Project** automates common GitHub tasks using the GitHub API.
-This project allows users to create repositories, manage issues, retrieve repository data, print README files, and delete repositories—all through API calls.
+This project allows users to create repositories, manage issues, retreive the list of repositories and delete repositories—all through API calls.

 ## Features
 - **Create a Repository**